Dual Circumference and Collinear Sets: Proof of main

-\lemref{cycle-to-curve} reduces our problem to finding a cycle in $\dual{T}$ that caresses many faces.
-It is tempting to hope that any sufficiently long cycle in $\dual{T}$ caresses many faces, but this is not true; \figref{few-caressed} shows that even a Hamiltonian cycle $C$ in $\dual{T}$ may caress only four faces, two inside $C$ and two outside of $C$.
+\lemref{cycle_to_curve} reduces our problem to finding a cycle in $\dual{G}$ that caresses many faces.
+It is tempting to hope that any sufficiently long cycle in $\dual{G}$ caresses many faces, but this is not true; \figref{few_caressed} shows that even a Hamiltonian cycle $C$ in $\dual{G}$ may caress only four faces, two inside $C$ and two outside of $C$.
 In this example, there is an obvious sequence of faces $f_0,\ldots,f_k$, all contained in the interior of $C$ where $f_i$ shares an edge with $f_{i+1}$ for each $i\in\{0,\ldots,k-1\}$.
 The only caressed faces in the interior of $C$ are the endpoints $f_0$ and $f_k$ of this sequence.

 Our strategy is to define a tree structure, $T_0$ on groups of faces contained in the interior of $C$ and a similar structure, $T_1$ on groups of faces in the exterior of $C$.
 We will then show that every leaf of $T_0$ or $T_1$ contains a face caressed by $C$.
-In \figref{few-caressed}, the tree $T_0$ is the path $f_0,\ldots,f_k$ and, indeed, the leaves $f_0$ and $f_k$ of this tree are caressed by $C$.
-After a non-trivial amount of analysis of the trees $T_0$ and $T_1$, we will eventually show that, if $C$ does not caress many faces, then $T_0$ and $T_1$ have many nodes, but few leaves.
+In \figref{few_caressed}, the tree $T_0$ is the path $f_0,\ldots,f_k$ and, indeed, the leaves $f_0$ and $f_k$ of this tree are caressed by $C$.
+After a non-trivial analysis of the trees $T_0$ and $T_1$, we will eventually show that, if $C$ does not caress many faces, then $T_0$ and $T_1$ have many nodes, but few leaves.
 Therefore $T_0$ and $T_1$ have many degree-2 nodes.
-This abundance of degree-2 nodes makes it possible to perform a surgery on $C$ that increases the number of caressed faces.
+This abundance of degree-2 nodes makes it possible to perform a \emph{surgery} on $C$ that increases the number of caressed faces.
 Performing this surgery repeatedly will then produce a curve $C$ that caresses many faces.

-A path $P=v_1,\ldots,v_r$ in $\dual{T}$ is a \emph{chord path} (for $C$) if $v_1,v_r\in V(C)$ and $v_2,\ldots,v_{r-1}\not\in V(C)$.
+A path $P=v_1,\ldots,v_r$ in $\dual{G}$ is a \emph{chord path} (for $C$) if $v_1,v_r\in V(C)$ and $v_2,\ldots,v_{r-1}\not\in V(C)$.
 Note that this definition implies that the interior vertices $v_2,\ldots,v_{r-1}$ of $P$ are either all contained in the interior of $C$ or all contained in the exterior of $C$.

-\begin{lem}\lemlabel{one-caressed} Let $P$ be a chord path for $C$ and let $L$ and $R$ be the two faces of $P\cup C$ that each contain $P$ in their boundary.
-Then $R$ contains at least one face of $\dual{T}$ that is caressed by $C$. \end{lem}
+\begin{lem}\lemlabel{one_caressed} Let $P$ be a chord path for $C$ and let $L$ and $R$ be the two faces of the graph formed by $P\cup C$ that each contain $P$ in their boundary.
+Then $R$ contains at least one face of $\dual{G}$ that is caressed by $C$. \end{lem}

-\begin{proof} The proof is by induction on the number, $t$, of faces of $\dual{T}$ contained in $R$.
-If $t=1$, then $R$ is a face of $\dual{T}$ and it is caressed by $C$.
+\begin{proof} The proof is by induction on the number, $t$, of faces of $\dual{G}$ contained in $R$.
+If $t=1$, then $R$ is a face of $\dual{G}$ and it is caressed by $C$.